Learning Neural Networks by Neuron Pursuit: Additional Discussion and Results

 \subsection{Impact of Rescaling the Weights}

 Consider training a three-layer ReLU network with the NP algorithm.
-Suppose $(\overline{\rmW}_1,\overline{\rmW}_2,\overline{\rmW}_3)$ is the set of learned weights at the end of some iteration, and let $\overline{\rvy}$ be the corresponding residual error.
+Let $(\overline{\rmW}_1,\overline{\rmW}_2,\overline{\rmW}_3)$ be the set of learned weights at the end of some iteration, and let $\overline{\rvy}$ be the corresponding residual error.
 To add a neuron in the next iteration, the following two objectives are maximized via projected gradient ascent:

 Although $(\overline{\rmW}_1,\overline{\rmW}_2,\overline{\rmW}_3)$ is a stationary point of the training loss, it is not isolated: symmetries present in the network generate continuous manifolds of stationary points.
 For example, for any $c>0$, $(c\overline{\rmW}_1,\overline{\rmW}_2,\overline{\rmW}_3/c)$ is also a stationary point of the training loss.